metabase/metabase/docs/administration-guide/secure-database-connections-with-ssl-certificates.md

 ### Step 1: Download the root certificate from your provider

 If you're running Metabase via a Docker container, you should already have the certificates for AWS and Azure.

+You'll find the certificates in the `/app/certs/` directory in Metabase's Docker image:

+- AWS RDS: `/app/certs/rds-combined-ca-bundle.pem`
+- Azure certificate: `/app/certs/DigiCertGlobalRootG2.crt.pem`

-Otherwise, go to your external provider and find a link to download the root certificate for connecting to your database.
+If you need a different certificate, you can build your own Docker image.
+Visit your external provider's page for your database and find a link to download the root certificate for connecting to your database.

 ### Step 2: Save the certificate in your Metabase directory